 Housing in Uruguay

-Purchasing property in Uruguay is straight-forward.
-The national average costs for a one-bedroom apartment in Uruguay is $223 per square foot in a city center and $170 per square foot outside of the center of a city.
+Purchasing property in Uruguay is fairly straightforward.
+The national average cost for a one-bedroom apartment in Uruguay is around $559 per month in the city center and $444 per month outside of the center of the city.
 In Montevideo, the nation’s most expensive city, this average increases.
-But it is still less expensive than New York City where an average apartment cost about $1,373 per square foot.
+But it’s still less expensive than New York City where an average 1-bedroom apartment costs about $4,000 per month.

 Uruguay is known for being one of the most stable places in South America to purchase a home.
 In the past decade, an increasing percentage of Americans and Europeans have been buying properties in Uruguay.